 David Varner joined the Conservancy in 2010 to manage the Invasive Vegetation Control Program for San Elijo Lagoon Ecological Reserve and Carlsbad Hydrologic Unit.
-He expanded that program by developing habitat restoration projects, and took on more responsibilities at the Conservancy acquiring grants, overseeing staff, and managing various projects.
-Today, David is Director of Resource Management at the Conservancy.
-He oversees the Habitat Management Program, its staff and activities, and represents the Conservancy’s interests through several local and regional efforts.
+He expanded that program by developing habitat restoration projects, acquiring grants, overseeing staff, and managing various projects.
+Today, David is Director of Resource Management at the conservancy.
+He oversees the Habitat Management Program, its staff and activities, and represents the conservancy’s interests through several local and regional efforts.

 David received a B.S. from Montana State University and worked as a seasonal field biologist before returning to school to study coastal stream restoration at Humboldt State University.
 He went from there to Boise, Idaho where he worked in a variety of freshwater habitats in the Great Basin and Pacific Northwest.
 During this time, David also led charitable natural resource conservation projects in South Asia, Mexico, and the American West.
 He moved to Southern California in 2008.